chick26/Note_Backup/Atlas/+ Library.md

 ---

 ## 000 - Knowledge Management
-The [[My PKM MOC (Kit)]] shows the best practices of knowledge management.
+The [[My PKM MOC]] shows the best practices of knowledge management.
 I use the [[LYT Kit]] to show the power of linked thinking and to empower others to develop their thinking.
 The [[Mapping MOCs]] is my personal note to wrap my head around the wondrous beauty that MOCs offer.
 Others include:

 - [[Knowledge and memory MOC]]